rodeso/ldts.pets/docs/REPORT.md

-### UML State Diagram

-A

 #### KNOWN CODE SMELLS

 The Multiplayer Mode uses a new Model, State, Controller and Viewer instead of using the same as the Singleplayer Mode.
-However, they barely have any changes but we did this because they serve different purposes, as per the Single Responsibility Principle.
+However, they barely have any changes, but we did this because they serve different purposes, as per the Single Responsibility Principle.

 ### TESTING